-In 2000 I engineered a IBM Websphere Message Queue based system for the distribution of encrypted medical data for a large scale OLTP laboratory system, I’m proud to say after 15 years its still running non-stop and send BILLIONS of message a year and has shown to scale as the business grew, added new labs and 1000’s of new clients.
+In 2000 I engineered a IBM Websphere Message Queue based system for the distribution of encrypted medical data for a large scale OLTP laboratory system, I’m proud to say after 15 years its still running non-stop and has sent BILLIONS of message a year and has shown to scale as the business grew, added new labs and 1000’s of new clients.
 According to the IBM Websphere Product rep prior to me leaving that organization, the system was/is still the largest medical data messaging system in the southern hemisphere if not in the world when I stopped working on it in 2007.

 I recently caught up with the support team who still look after it over coffee in September 2014 and its still running not stop and has over 18,000 queues! – Boosting my philosophy that the world works on queues.

 While on queue’s, I’m currently reviewing a new book called..”Rabbit MQ Cookbook” from Packt Publishing, here is a link to it and other RabbitMQ titles.
 So far it reads well and there is a good section on using Amazon Web Services, I need to make notes and send them back to the publisher but more on the book later.

 These days I work as a Senior Systems Engineer/Systems Administrator for a boutique ISP who has a growing cloud container based infrastructure on top of Cloud storage (where 3 copies of everything are kept and there is no RAID disks).
 I’m in the process of expanding a cloud platform (based on Cloud Linux) that I built when I started there in 2013.
 It uses a very neat distributed clustered storage implementation.
 See my post on PCS Storage.

 Monitoring using Queues